oscarcarlsson/ansible-role-lldap/README.md

 An Ansible role for installing and configuring [Light LDAP][] on Debian and Ubuntu servers.

-While Light LDAP generally should be run behind a proxy
+It is recommended to use a proxy for the web interface.

 ## Requirements

-None.
+- Optional: to run Light LDAP behind a proxy you may something like `geerlingguy.nginx` to deploy `nginx`.

+Other proxies such as Caddy or Traefik or fine too.

 ## Role Variables